ryganzk/TxtToSmd/README.md

 # Commands

-There's quite a decent amount of commands, so here's a list of ones you'll commonly used.
-I would highly urge you to check out [psy_commando's documentation on the smd file format](https://projectpokemon.org/docs/mystery-dungeon-nds/dse-smdl-format-r13/#Trk_Chunk), as all of the commands not specified are found here, or if you're curious about the file type's structure.
+There's quite a decent amount of commands, so here's a list of ones you'll commonly use.
+I urge you to check out [psy_commando's documentation on the smd file format](https://projectpokemon.org/docs/mystery-dungeon-nds/dse-smdl-format-r13/#Trk_Chunk), as all of the commands not specified are found here, or if you're particularly curious about the file type's structure.

 | Command | Parameters | Function |
 | --- | --- | --- |